DocumentWDP-9a

 • Individual microservices

-• IoT devices (most cases)
+• IoT devices (typical case)

-• Single library/SDK
+• Single library or SDK

 Basic Structure: